SultanKhanfar/sultankhanfar.com/content/projects/URSP.md

 ---
 date: '6'
-title: 'UF University Research Scholar'
+title: 'University Research Scholar'
 external: 'https://cur.aa.ufl.edu/programs/university-research-scholars-program/'
 tech:
   - February 2023
 showInProjects: true
 ---

-Awarded to the top 2% of undergraduates admitted to the University of Florida;
+Awarded to the top 2% of admitted undergraduates at the University of Florida.
-students are selected on an invitation-only basis
+Scholars are selected on an invitation-only basis and demonstrate unique promise in impactful research.